CTXz/stm32f1-picopwner/README.md

 $ make usart3
 ```

+> Note: This is subject to change.
+In later revisions the USART peripheral will be selected at runtime.

-This is particularly useful the target board hardware provides easier access to a different USART peripheral.
+This is particularly useful if the target device provides easier access to a different USART peripheral.

 If everything went well, you should now have a `target.bin` file in your `target` directory.
 This file will be flashed onto the target board's SRAM during the attack.